alvaroenrique/password-requirements-component/README.md

 ## Usage

-First, import the component:
+Firstly, import the component:

 ```bash
 import PasswordRequirements from 'password-requirements-component';
 ```

-(Optional) This component has a default style.
-To use it, import the style:
+To apply default styles, import:

 ```bash
 import 'password-requirements-component/styles';
 ```

-Then, you can use it in your JSX code:
+Incorporate the component in your JSX as follows:

 ```JSX
 <PasswordRequirements />
 ```

-## Props
+## Proprietary Customization

-The `PasswordRequirements` component accepts the following props:
+The `PasswordRequirements` component is designed with adaptability in mind, allowing you to customize titles, input fields, and validations by using these props:

 ```typescript
 interface Props {